-When your dialysis access surgery is complete, the team at Vascular and Vein Institute of the South gives you instructions on how to care for and monitor your access.
+When your dialysis access surgery is complete, you will receive instructions on how to care for and monitor your access.

 You can reduce your risk of irritation or infection by avoiding tight clothes or jewelry.
 You should also avoid sleeping on your access or carrying anything heavy with that arm.
 If you need to have your blood pressure checked or a blood draw, request that your provider use the opposite arm.

-If you’re looking for an expert vascular surgeon for dialysis access surgery, call Vascular and Vein Institute of the South or make an appointment online today.
+If you’re looking for an expert vascular surgeon for dialysis access surgery, call us at 1-888-FISTULA or make your appointment online today.